BSSP26/BitstreamFilterOnFPGA/README.md

 Tested with Python 3.10.11.

 ### Simulations (Fig. 3)
-The analytical and sample-by-sample simulation data/scripts for Fig. 3 are provided under `simulation/fig3_noise_shaping/`.
+The analytical noise transition and sample-by-sample simulation data/scripts for Fig. 3 are provided under `simulation/`.

 ### Hardware measurements (Fig. 9-12)
 Each subfolder under `measurements/` contains the raw spectrum analyzer